LELEC210X/LELEC210X/leaderboard/README.md

 This folder contains everything you need to run a local version of the leadeboard.

 > [!NOTE]
-> If you are a student and your are reading this online,
+> If you are a student,
-> you are most probably just interested in reading **Submitting a guess**
+> the most important section for the contest is **Submitting a guess**
 > (see below).
+>
+> **However**, we will not run the public server every hour
+> of every day until the contest.
+So you are encouraged
+> to do all your testing on a local server, deployed on
+> your computer.
+For that purpose, read the sections
+> below.

 ## Installation